Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 Subcontractor Quotes

 In some cases, estimators need to include subcontractor quotes.
 These should include all the necessary labor and material costs associated with the subcontractor’s project work.
 If you’re going to outsource a part of the project to another contractor or subcontractor, make sure to do thorough research and choose a reliable subcontractor that will cover specific parts of the project.
-Further, there should be clear agreements with the subcontractor regarding the timeline, payment and quality of the work, as you will plan your construction contract based on the subcontractor’s estimate.
+Further, there should be clear agreements with the subcontractor regarding the timeline, payment, and quality of the work, as you will plan your construction contract based on the subcontractor’s estimate.

 In this regard, building a solid network of subcontractors you can trust and rely on is crucial.
 With a reliable network of subcontractors, this section of your construction estimation will be more predictable and easier to manage.